Join the club! Subscribe Here

 Italian Lemon Ricotta Cake Recipe with slice removed and decorated with fresh strawberries, lemon rind and blueberries.

-Why You Will Love this Lemon Ricotta Cake Recipe
+Why You Will Love This Italian Lemon Cake

 • Breakfast or Dessert | Choose this recipe for dessert, then have it the next morning too.
 Or serve it at your next luncheon or brunch gathering.